teitss/finans-learning-project/README.md

 # finans-learning-project
 A Bootstrap learning project.
-Theme is a imaginary fintech called Finans.
+Finans is a imaginary fintech.

+Take a look: teitss.github.io/finans-learning-project